NilPointer-Software/bdfd-wiki/src/guides/slashCommands.md

 - Click *"Add"* button in `Options` section.
 - Fill-up necessary data and save the changes.

-> 📝 Slash commands can have upto maximum 25 options per slash.
+> 📝 Slash commands can have up to maximum 25 options per slash.

 ### Slash options types